 Another semiconductor manufacturing facility must submit a Title V permit application by the end of the year.
 If EQC ultimately adopts rules that follow the Supreme Court ruling, this application will become unnecessary and the facility will continue to pay Air Contaminant Discharge Permit fees of $9,216 rather than the annual Title V base fee of $7,787 and the annual Title V emission fee of $58.88 per ton of particulate, nitrogen oxide, sulfur oxide and volatile organic compound emissions.

-In addition to these facilities, DEQ has recently become aware of some possible new facilities that might need to submit applications before the early 2015 EQC meeting and are thereby potentially affected.
-However, DEQ does not currently have sufficient information about these facilities to know if they are or are not affected.
+In addition to these facilities, DEQ has recently become aware of some possible new facilities that might need to submit applications before the 2015 EQC meeting and are thereby potentially affected.
+However, DEQ does not currently have sufficient information about these facilities to determine if they are affected.

 How temporary rule would avoid or mitigate consequences